 Should You Get a Second Dog?

-A few things to consider before adding another pup to your fam.
+A few things to consider before expanding your fam by four more paws.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Your dog is getting older, likes playing with other dogs, and doesn’t like being left alone.
 You want to give your dog the best life possible and have heard a dog buddy is the key.
-Should you get a second dog?
+So, should you get a second dog?

 Once you decide that you truly want another dog, here are some factors to consider.